 The anodic oxidation of unsaturated hydrocarbons has been the subject of numerous studies, primarily on Pt and Au electrodes at low temperatures, < 100°C. The complete oxidation to CO2 is usually the predominant reaction with both H2O and OH- having been proposed as the oxygen source.
 Usually a single study consists of a comprehensive investigation of a single compound on a single electrode or a somewhat limited study of several compounds on a single electrode.
 A diversity of proposed mechanisms has resulted and is illustrated by the following summary.

 Johnson, James W. and James, William Joseph, "Oxidation Reactions of Unsaturated Hydrocarbons for Fuel Cells" (1974).
-UMR-MEC Conference.
+UMR-MEC Conference on Energy.
 24.

 1st UMR-MEC Conference on Energy Resources (1974: Apr.
 24-26, Rolla, MO)